montilab/yQTLpipeline/README.md

 $ ./nextflow -c Config.config run Report.nf
 ```

-When running on a shared computer cluster for high-performance:
+When running on a shared computer cluster:
 1. Set up the bash job parameters in `configs/sge.config`.
 2. Modify the 1st line of `Config.config` to use sge.config: `includeConfig 'configs/sge.config'`.
 3. Submit the code above as a bash job.